 Unimportant data might only have a two-week data retention policy, but critical data such as healthcare information might need to be stored for decades.
 Retain data long enough to support any disaster recovery plans and for when a backup is used to restore business operations.

 Storage capacity also factors into retention time.
 The cost associated with large data archives expands with increased data storage over longer periods of time.
 If the price of data storage is higher than the cost of losing it, consider deleting it rather than keeping it for months.

 Data Retention Policy Best Practices

 Before you write a data retention policy, follow best practices to ensure that it addresses every regulation, law and business use case.
-You can customize your plan to meet your organizational business needs, but there are a few standards that work across all businesses.
+You can customise your plan to meet your organisational business needs, but there are a few standards that work across all businesses.